 Financial operating responsibilities include, but are not limited to:

--Lead and/or participate in special projects as prioritized by the Director, International Financial Operations and in coordination with the IAWG leadership team
+Lead and/or participate in special projects as prioritized by the Associate Treasurer or the Deputy Controller, Financial Operations and in coordination with the IAWG leadership team

-General Minimum Qualifications: BA/BS required with an advanced degree desirable.
-A minimum of five (5) years related experience in a financial environment such as accounting, audit, or treasury required.
+BA/BS with a minimum of four (4) years related experience in a financial environment such as accounting, audit, or treasury required.

 About Columbia University